 Figure out exactly what you inherited.
-If you aren't sure what the differences are check out my blog Roth vs. Traditional IRA: Which is Better for Me?
+If you aren't sure what the differences are check out my blog Should I Be Investing In A Roth Account?

 Traditional IRA's require owners to take minimum withdrawals at age 72.
 The reason for this is because a Traditional IRA is tax deferred meaning the owner has never paid income tax on this money.
 And since we know that death and taxes are a certainty in life, Aunt IRS (IRIS) is going to make sure she gets her fair share at some point..
 Thus the government requires distributions starting at age 72 and thereafter.